lamech/x/README.markdown

 - when I have pieces I think are worth listening to, I'll post links to mp3's;

-- I'll also post bookmarks to [delicous](http://delicious.com/lamech/x);
+- then, I'll also post bookmarks to [delicous](http://delicious.com/lamech/x);

-- to follow along, subscribe to [this RSS feed](http://feeds.delicious.com/v2/rss/lamech/x)--simple!
+- so: to follow along, you can subscribe to [this RSS feed](http://feeds.delicious.com/v2/rss/lamech/x)--simple!

 ** Other Notes **